KasperskyLab/Kaspresso/wiki/09_Kaspresso-Allure.md

 This dir should be moved from the device to the host machine which will do generate the report.

-For example, you can use **adb pull** command on your host for this.
-Let say you want to locate the data for the report at **/Users/username/Desktop/allure-results**, so you call:
+Assuming your package is com.example
 ```
-adb pull /sdcard/allure-results /Users/username/Desktop
+adb exec-out run-as com.example sh -c 'cd /data/data/com.example/files && tar cf - allure-results' > ~/allure-results.tar
 ```
+`exec-out` runs passed command and returns result as a file which we save by `> allure-results.tar` in the end

-If there are few devices connected to yout host you should specify the needed device id.
+If there are few devices connected to your host you should specify the needed device id.
 To watch the list of connected devices you can call:
 ```
 adb devices
 ```